KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 The method returns a hex value which must then be broadcast using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.

-The `sendrawtransaction` method then returns a unique txid, also called the `oraclesubscribtiontxid`, or the id of the oracle subscription transaction.
+The `sendrawtransaction` method then returns a unique txid, also called the `oraclesubscriptiontxid`, or the id of the oracle subscription transaction.
 This can be used for further development purposes.

 ::: tip
 If the **datafee** is 10 COINS and the `amount` submitted is 1000 COINS, the publisher can publish data 100 times based on this amount.